Fat feminism: 1980s–2000s

 During the 1990s, the zine, the riot grrrl, and the Fat Liberation movements converged for young activists, resulting in the publication of numerous fat feminist zines.
 Among these were Fat!So?: for people who don't apologize for their size by Marilyn Wann, I'm So Fucking Beautiful by Nomy Lamm, and Fat Girl: a zine for fat dykes and the women who want them produced by The Fat Girl Collective in San Francisco from 1994 to 1997.

 In 1996, a Toronto-based activist and performance art troupe Pretty Porky and Pissed Off (PPPO) was founded by Allyson Mitchell, Ruby Rowan, and Mariko Tamaki.
 PPPO's purpose was to cultivate positive representations and messages of fat folk through performance.
 It grew to include other members and worked as a collective until 2005 publishing their zine series, Double Double.
 Nomy Lamm was named by Ms. Magazine as a "Woman of the Year" in 1997, "For inspiring a new generation of feminists to fight back against fat oppression."
 In 1999 Marilyn Wann expanded her zine into the book Fat!So?: Because You Don't Have to Apologize for Your Size.
 In 2005, former Fat Girl collective members Max Airborne and Cherry Midnight published Size Queen: for Queen-Sized Queers and our Loyal Subjects.

 In the late-90s, the Health At Every Size (HAES) approach began developing and was incorporated into weight-neutral businesses.
 The HAES belief system rejects dieting and the weight-based paradigm of health.
 This system has been adopted by many fat feminists.
 Some businesses used this approach to rethink exercise, promote movement for the sake of movement rather than weight loss, and to emphasize listening to body cues.
 Among some of these were Lisa Tealer and Dana Schuster's 1997 Women of Substance Health Spa in California and Pat Lyons' Great Shape fitness classes at Kaiser Permanente.

 The Body Positive was founded by Elizabeth Scott and Connie Sobczak in 1996.
-It was created to help "people develop balanced, joyful self-care and a relationships with their bodies that is guided by love, forgiveness, and humor."
+It was created to help "people develop balanced, joyful self-care and a relationship with their whole selves that is guided by love, forgiveness, and humor."